List of female cabinet members of the United Kingdom

-Fifty-three women have been appointed to positions in the Cabinet of the United Kingdom, with three female Prime Ministers serving in cabinet.
+Sixty-nine women have been appointed to positions in the Cabinet of the United Kingdom, with three female Prime Ministers serving in cabinet.
 Since, by convention, members of the cabinet must be a member of either the House of Commons or House of Lords, the Prime Minister could not appoint women to the cabinet until the Parliament (Qualification of Women) Act 1918 allowed women to stand for MP, and could not appoint peeresses to it until the Life Peerages Act 1958.

 Female prime ministers

 Three women have led the cabinet as prime minister.